Immigrant Visa Process

 How does the process work?

-The next step requires the submission of an immigrant petition to USCIS by the U.S. spouse [the process will be explained from the perspective of marriage to a U.S. citizen spouse] on behalf of the foreign spouse.
-Among other things, the immigrant petition will indicate the relationship and that the U.S. spouse would like to sponsor the foreign spouse for permanent residency.
+The first step is the submission of an immigrant petition to USCIS by the U.S. citizen spouse on behalf of the foreign spouse.
+The purpose of the petition is for the U.S. citizen spouse to indicate their desire to sponsor their foreign spouse for permanent residency and to establish the bona-fide marital relationship.

 What if my spouse is a permanent resident, not a U.S. citizen?

 If your spouse is a permanent resident of the U.S. and not a U.S. citizen, then you will be subject to a wait based on the filing of the immigrant petition.
-You can take the first step, which is filing the immigrant petition, but you will have to wait for your “priority date” to become current.
+You can take the first step, which is filing the immigrant petition, but to move on to the NVC stage you will have to wait for your “priority date” to become current.

 Does the immigrant visa process cure certain immigration violations in the same manner that the adjustment of status does?